rmsolgi/TensorLearn/README.md

 ## <a name="cptotensor-id"></a>cp_to_tensor

-Return the full tensor given the CP factor matrices and weights
+Returns the full tensor given the CP factor matrices and weights

 ```python